 @jmfederico/pi-web

-Remote web UI and browser control plane for persistent Pi Coding Agent sessions.
+Web UI for persistent Pi Coding Agent sessions in real workspaces.

 Packages